- When is the Museum open?

 - Is there a long line/wait to buy tickets?
 How can I avoid a line?

 During busier days, you may experience a line.
-However, they do move much quicker than you may experience at other large museums.
-To save time and bypass the Box Office, we suggest to plan ahead and purchase your ticket package on our website.
-Be sure to select the “Print at Home” option when you are checking out (and not “Will Call”).
+However, they do move much quicker than other large museums.
+To save time and bypass the Box Office, you can plan ahead and purchase your ticket package online.
+Select the “Print at Home” option when checking out (and not “Will Call”).
 Be sure to print your document with the barcode and bring it with you.
-You will then be able to go straight to the gallery entrance.
+You will then be able to go straight to the elevators to enter the museum galleries.
+Our busiest hours are usually 11 A.M. – 2 P.M.
+So, you may want to try to plan accordingly.

 - Where can I nurse my baby?